openMF/mifos-x-containers/README.md

 # Mifos X - Containers

 Quick Deployment tool for having a running, non persistent Mifos X environment for demonstration purpose.
 These are samples for quick demo setup, they don't have persistence storage.
 And they use the lastest version of Apache Fineract and Mifos Web App.

+This have been tested using:

+Linux Ubuntu 22.04 LTS
+Docker 23.0.1

+Make sure that the ports 8443 and 4200 are free before running the docker compose.

 ***********************************************************************************************
 For running Mifos X using MariaDb as Database